BadmWe/dspyt-webpage/dspyt/posts/futarchy-governance-mechanism-meta-dao.md

 The university would create two markets related to the decision at hand: one for **"Expand Online Courses"** and another for **"Maintain Current Course Offerings Only."**

 2. Trading Period
-Investors, which could include faculty, students, administrators, and external stakeholders, are allowed to trade in these markets for a set period, perhaps a month.
+Investors, which could include faculty, students, administrators, and external stakeholders, are allowed to trade in these markets for a set period, 10 days.

 3. Evaluation
 At the end of the trading period, the university examines the time-weighted average price (TWAP) of the university's stock in both markets.